NekoNekoBeam/Delta-X-Setup/README.md

-You want to get the script that can dupe you some pets?
-Dont worry, because i will help you here.
+You want to get the script that can dupe you some pets OR will give you any pet you want?
+Dont worry, because i will help you with the download AND using script.
+Hope this tutorial helps you.
-The script that i will leave will give you any pet you want, so i'll guide you to get script working.
-(you will already need to have pets in your inventory for it to work)
+(you will already need to have some pets (any) in your inventory for it to work)

 Firstly, download Delta X (Delta Executer).
 You can install it on this site: https://delta-executor.com/